Will the Market Wait and See How Long the Swiss Franc's Rise Lasts?

 - U.S. PMI (Purchasing Managers' Index)

 Among European currencies, the Swiss franc rose slightly against the yen.
 The CHF/JPY pair rose from 169.668 to 171.024.
-A trend along the 20-period moving average (MA) on the hourly chart was observed.On the 4-hour chart, the candlesticks have extended to the 75-period moving average (MA) resistance line, while the daily chart showed a regression toward the 20-period MA centerline.
-However, as the Swiss franc has weakened during today’s Asian session, we should pay close attention to the direction of the market during European trading hours.
+The trend followed the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the candlesticks have extended to the 75-period moving average (MA) resistance line, while the daily chart shows a retracement toward the 20-period MA centerline.
+However, as the Swiss franc has weakened during today’s Asian trading session, traders should pay close attention to the direction of the market during European trading hours.